 So should a startup take the plunge?

 Would these startups recommend freelancing for others?
 Yes!
-For Money-Wizards, using flexi hiring is an effective way to start and grow a bootstrapped business.
+For Money-Wizards, using flexi-hiring is an effective way to start and grow a bootstrapped business.
 SecureNow would even go as far as to tailor the job to fit a good freelancer rather than find a freelancer to fit the job.

 Working with independent professionals is a natural option for start-ups looking to flexibly plugin great talent at affordable costs.
 As the Flexing It survey shows, startups have had a variety of experiences with freelancers, each providing much fodder for learning to do it better the next time.